By: Cordon J.

 The essay hook is the first step to write a strong introduction.

 It sets the tone for your essay and grabs the reader’s attention.
 Stay brief when you hook your reader and stick to the main point only.

 “How to start an informative essay?”

 Add some background information about the essay’s topic.
 These details depend on the kind of topic that you have chosen.

 For example, the details could be the historical background, the geographical information, or the social context of the topic.

 Add a strong and focused thesis statement.
 It should be brief and not more than two to three sentences.
-It is an important part of the introduction and is added at the end of it.
+It is an important part of the introduction and is added at its end.

 A good thesis statement is more than just a statement.
-It is a claim that you will discuss in the body of the essay.
+It is a support to your claim that you will discuss in the essay's body.

 The body paragraphs could be more than three, and each paragraph will start with a topic statement.